liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Butcher table number 15 for :func:`ARKodeSetIRKTableNum()`.
-This is the implicit portion of the default 3rd order additive method.
+This is the default 3rd order implicit method, and the implicit portion of the default 3rd order additive method.

 .. math::